mjirv/JoinDB/README.md

 1. Clone the repository onto your local machine
 2. Joiner requires Ruby and Docker.
 You will need to download those if you don't have them already.
 #### Start the server
-3. After downloading Docker, pull the Docker image with `docker pull mjirv/joiner:prototype`
+3. After downloading Docker, pull the Docker image with `docker pull mjirv/joiner:master`
-4. Run the docker image with `docker run -P --name joiner mjirv/joiner:prototype`
+4. Run the docker image with `docker run -p 5432:5432 --name joiner mjirv/joiner:master`
-5. If you want to allow connections from other computers, note the port it's running on (using `docker ps`) and make sure it's open
+5. Make sure you open port 5432 if you want other computers to be able to connect to your JoinDB
 #### Connect to it
 6. Run `ruby install.rb` to create your login and see connection details
 7. Run `ruby joindb_client.rb` and follow the prompts on the screen to set up your analytics database and add connections to it